 About steroid injections

 Steroid injections are also known as cortisone injections, Kenacort injections, and corticosteroid injections.
-This page describes low-dose injections given up to a few times per year.
+This page describes low-dose injections administered up to a few times per year.

 Steroid injections are generally very safe and well-tolerated.
 Steroid injections are safe during pregnancy and while breastfeeding.